-Pathogen: Brucella spp. are facultative intracellular gram-negative coccobacilli
+Pathogen: Brucella spp. are facultative intracellular, gram-negative, aerobic, coccobacilli.

 - Brucella melitensis: mainly affects sheep, goats, and camels → Malta fever

-- Brucella abortus: mainly affects cattle, but also bison, deer, and elk → Bang's disease
+- Brucella abortus: mainly affects cattle, but also bison, deer, and elk → Bang disease

 - Rare causes of disease in humans

-- Contaminated food, esp. raw/unpasteurized dairy products or meat
+- Contaminated food, esp. raw meat, unpasteurized dairy products

 - Contact with infected animals